South Salem High School: Academics

 South Salem offers the International Baccalaureate program in the 11th and 12th grades, as well as a preparatory Honors program for 9th and 10th grades.
 The first graduating class to have spent 4 years with the IB program was the class of 2002.

 In 1987, South Salem High School was honored in the Blue Ribbon Schools Program, the highest honor a school can receive in the United States.

 In 2008, 78% of the school's seniors received their high school diploma.
 Of 466 students, 364 graduated, 69 dropped out, 1 received a modified diploma, and 32 are still in high school.

 Athletics

-Boys' Basketball Program
+Boys' basketball program

 The men's basketball team has been one of the most successful programs in Salem, Oregon.
 South Salem has produced 15 plus D1 basketball recruits in program history.
 Some previous Saxon players have chosen to play at Stanford, UCLA, BYU, Oregon, Washington, Hawaii, and other schools.
 South Salem has won state titles in 1996 and 2004.
-Kip Ioane, a former coach at Willamette University, is preparing to enter his first season as the Saxon's head coach.